WebAhead/master-reference/coursebook/week-12/project.md

 ## _Who_?

 + _Everyone_ in the cohort.
-(_this is your last day together as a Cohort, make the most of and enjoy it!_)
+(_this is your last day together as a Cohort, before some of you start work on client projects, etc. make the most of and enjoy it!_)
 + _Anyone_ `else` in the F&C Community (_both alumni, directors and mentors_!)
 that you feel can contribute to _understanding_ the challenge/problem!